Eritrea–Italy relations: Italian architecture in Eritrea

 Eritrea was an Italian colony from 1890 to 1941.
 During the colonial and fascist period, Italian architects built a lot of palaces, villas, theaters, churches, stations, cinemas, houses of which we still have testimony today.

-In particular, the capital Asmara welcomes an enormous artistic heritage dating back to the first half of the twentieth century.
+In particular, the capital Asmara welcomes an enormous artistic heritage dating back to the first half of the 20th century.
 For these reasons, Unesco has listed Asmara UNESCO World Heritage site in 2017 becoming the first Unesco site in the country of the Horn of Africa.

 During the Italian occupation especially in the fascist period, Italian architects redesigned the city experimenting with different architectural styles such as Futurism, Art Deco and Rationalism.
 Mussolini aimed to create an ideal city model which could symbolize the second Roman empire that the Dictator wanted to recreate.

 These are the reasons why Mussolini called the city the Africa's little Rome.
 The task of redesigning the city was entrusted to the architect Giuseppe Pettazzi.
 One of his best-known designs was the petrol station Fiat Tagliero, completed in 1938.
 This is an example of a futurist style building, indeed the idea of movement that characterizes Futurism is visible in the form of the construction: there is a central tower and two side wings that refer to the image of an airplane.
 Another example of futurist and Art Deco style is the World Bank Building, an Italian villa built in 1938.